-Stress is something everyone experiences at least once a day.
-While some deal well with stress, others can become overwhelmed and struggle to cope.
-If you are one of these people who crumbles under the pressure of being stressed, we want to share some ways you can destress and bring balance to the situation.
+Everyone experiences stress.
+Maybe it’s triggered by a new fitness routine you’re starting, an important meeting you’re running late to or an upcoming life event.
+While some deal well with stress, others can feel overwhelmed and struggle to cope.
+If you are one of these people who crumbles under the pressure of being stressed, we want to share some ways you can de-stress and bring balance to the situation.

-From time-to-time we get so caught up in our daily life that we forget to take a break, spend some time alone and just relax.
-Relaxation, however, rejuvenates the body and mind and helps you deal with difficult situations in a positive way.
-Try to take at least 5-10 minutes out of your day to do something you enjoy.
-It can be a breathing exercise, it can be a short walk or meeting people with a positive mindset – whatever feels right for your body and your mind.
+Mindfulness may be intimidating at first, but it isn’t actually all that complicated.
+The key to getting started is to take some time for yourself.
+We get so caught up in daily life that we often forget to take a break, spend some time alone and just relax.
+Relaxation rejuvenates both the body and mind and helps you deal with difficult situations in a positive way.
+Try to take at least 5-10 minutes out of your day and complete a box-breathing exercise, or go on a short guided meditation walk – whatever feels right for your body and your mind.

-Any form of physical activity can help relieve stress and frustration.
-Exercising leads to an increased excretion of hormones, dopamine, serotonin and endorphins, that contributes to happiness and a reduced level of the stress hormone cortisol – even in the long run.
+In addition to practicing regular mindfulness, any form of physical activity can be a powerful way to help relieve stress and actually boost your mood.
+In fact, the two complement each other incredibly well.
+Exercising leads to an increased excretion dopamine, serotonin and endorphins, better known as the “happiness hormones”.
+These hormones contribute to the feeling of well-being and euphoria along with a reduced level of the stress hormone cortisol – even in the long run.
 Thus, your resilience concerning stress increases and you feel more confident, optimistic, powerful and happier.

 Stress is simply an integral part of life and is oftentimes out of our control.
 The key is learning how to cope with setbacks, manage stress and improve your focus.
 Next time you feel overwhelmed, use our tips to bring balance back into your life.